Aralen Phosphate Side Effects

-Musculoskeletal side effects have included skeletal muscle myopathy or neuromyopathy leading to progressive weakness and atrophy of proximal muscle groups, which may be associated with mild sensory changes, tendon reflex depression, and abnormal nerve conduction.
-Myopathies and myasthenia-like syndromes
+Frequency not reported: Skeletal muscle myopathy or neuromyopathy leading to progressive weakness and atrophy of proximal muscle groups (may be associated with mild sensory changes, tendon reflex depression, abnormal nerve conduction), myopathies, myasthenia-like syndromes

 Electrocardiographic changes observed included prolongation of the QRS interval and, rarely, complete heart block.
 Biopsies of cardiac tissue characteristically showed no inflammatory infiltrates, severe vacuolation, and myocytes containing myeloid bodies and lysosomes.

 Rare (less than 0.1%): Hypotension, cardiomyopathy, electrocardiographic change (particularly, inversion or depression of the T-wave with widening of the QRS complex)

 Frequency not reported: Cardiac hypertrophy, restrictive cardiomyopathy, congestive heart failure, complete heart block, conduction disorders

 Frequency not reported: Anaphylactic/anaphylactoid reaction (including angioedema), drug rash with eosinophilia and systemic symptoms (DRESS syndrome)